m1cr0lab-esp32/asynchronous-web-controlled-thermostat/Readme.md

 - **GPIO23** is connected to the anode of the LED
 - The cathode of the LED is connected to the ground through a 220 Ω resistor
-- **GPIO32** is connected to the data line of the DHT11 temperature sensor
+- **GPIO32** is connected to the data pin of the DHT11 temperature sensor
-- DHT11 is pull-up on its data line with a 10 kΩ resistor
+- DHT11 is pull-up on its data pin with a 4.7 kΩ resistor

 ## The Code